bartoszgebarowski/guess-a-word/README.md

 1. Navigate to [Woord page](https://bartoszgebarowski.github.io/guess-a-word/)
 2. Click the letter buttons to create a word, and then press enter to confirm your answer
-3. Repeat step 2, six times, to exhaust all tries
+3. Repeat step 2, six times to exhaust all tries

 Expected: